 Foods to help the menopause

-What we choose to eat is one of the most important wellbeing factors we can control in life and makes a real difference to how we look and feel – especially during the menopause.
+What we choose to eat is one of the most important wellbeing factors we can control in life.
+The foods we choose during the menopause can make a real difference to how we look and feel.

 Eat for your hormones

-Phytoestrogens found in certain foods are compounds that bind with oestrogen receptor sites in our body, increasing their oestrogenic effect.
-By acting in a similar way to human oestrogen, these foods may help keep our hormones a little more balanced.
+Phytoestrogens found in certain foods are compounds that bind with estrogen receptor sites in our body, increasing their estrogenic effect.
+By acting in a similar way to human estrogen, these foods may help keep our hormones a little more balanced.
 Soya milk and soya flour, linseeds, tofu, tempeh and miso, pumpkin seeds, sesame seeds, sunflower seeds, celery, rhubarb and green beans all contain phytoestrogens.
 Look for recipes rich in these ingredients to munch your way through the menopause.

 Snacking on sugary foods with their inevitable sharp rise and fall in blood glucose levels only leaves us feeling drained, irritable and even more tired.
 For a mood-stabilising snack, a better option is to choose nuts, seeds or fresh fruit.
 It’s also important to drink plenty of water to help reduce the need to snack during the day, as you’ll feel fuller for longer.